saadelbekkali/ETL-Spark-Minio-Airflow/readME.md

 ## Improvements & Future Work

 - **Enhanced Catalog Access:**
-  Improve the data catalog so that it is accessible via standard SQL interfaces instead of relying solely on Spark SQL.
+  Improve the data catalog so that it is accessible via standard SQL interfaces instead of relying solely on Spark SQL, I will implement DuckDb or Trino as SQL engine.
 This change will offer a more familiar querying experience and simplify integration with various BI tools.

 - **Cloud Deployment:**
   Explore deploying the entire pipeline in the cloud to take advantage of scalable resources, managed services, and global accessibility.
 This includes setting up cloud-native services for Airflow, Spark, and MinIO (or their alternatives).